Antoine II Coëffier de Ruzé

 Antoine II Coëffier (or Coiffier) de Ruzé (or Coiffier-Ruzé), Marquis d'Effiat, was a French aristocrat who born in 1638 or 1639 and died in Paris in June 1719.
 A grand seigneur with possessions in the Auvergne, Loire Valley, and Paris regions, he was a member of the court at Versailles and a keen hunter on his lands and those of the House of Orléans.

 A member of the household of the two successive Dukes of Orléans, he has a sulfurous reputation due to his relationships with them.
-As one of Philippe I's favorite homosexuals, he was involved in many intrigues, notably against Philippe's two successive wives.
+As one of Philippe I's favorite lovers, he was involved in many intrigues, notably against Philippe's two successive wives.
 Members of the court suspected him of having poisoned Philippe's first wife, Henrietta of England, and he was an enemy of the second, Princess Palatine Elisabeth-Charlotte of Bavaria.
 She refused to allow him to be governor to her son, the future Regent.
 Nevertheless, he played a role in concluding the latter's marriage to Mademoiselle de Blois and became one of her "roués", debauched companions at the famous "petits soupers".
 Saint-Simon detested the Marquis d'Effiat.

 During the Polysynod, he was vice-president of the Finance Council, and then a member of the Regency Council.
 He founded the royal military college in Effiat and hospices in Chilly and Montrichard.
 He died childless, and this branch of the Coëffier de Ruzé family died out with him.

 Biography

-An illustrious family
+Family

-Antoine II Coëffier de Ruzé, Marquis d'Effiat, born 1638 or 1639, was the son of Martin Coëffier de Ruzé, Marquis d'Effiat (1612-1644) and Isabeau d'Escoubleau de Sourdis (died 1644), married in 1637.
-He was the nephew of the Marquis de Cinq-Mars, a favorite of Louis XIII who was executed in 1642 for conspiring against Richelieu, and the grandson of his namesake Antoine Coëffier de Ruzé, Superintendent of Finances and Marshal of France.
+Antoine II Coëffier de Ruzé, Marquis d'Effiat, born 1638 or 1639, was the son of Martin Coëffier de Ruzé, Marquis d'Effiat (1612–1644) and Isabeau d'Escoubleau de Sourdis (died 1644), married in 1637.
+He was the nephew of the Marquis de Cinq-Mars, a favorite of Louis XIII, who was executed in 1642 for conspiring against Richelieu, and the grandson of his namesake Antoine Coëffier de Ruzé, Superintendent of Finances and Marshal of France.

-The Marquis d'Effiat was orphaned at an early age, 5 or 6, and was survived only by his grandmother Marie de Fourcy, wife of Antoine Coëffier de Ruzé, through whom he was linked to the powerful ministerial family of the Phélypeaux and to the minister Claude Le Peletier, who in 1696 bought the Hôtel d'Effiat, the family's former Parisian townhouse.
+The Marquis d'Effiat was orphaned at an early age, five or six, and was survived only by his grandmother Marie de Fourcy, wife of Antoine Coëffier de Ruzé, through whom he was linked to the powerful ministerial family of the Phélypeaux and to the minister Claude Le Peletier, who in 1696 bought the Hôtel d'Effiat, the family's former Parisian townhouse.

 On May 2, 1660, he married Marie-Anne Olivier de Leuville, born in 1637 or 1638, daughter of Louis Olivier, Marquis de Leuville, lieutenant general of the king's armies, and his wife Anne Morand.
 Marie-Anne Olivier de Leuville died on February 21, 1684, childless.
 Thereafter, the Marquis d'Effiat did not remarry.